 Under-Cabinet Lighting Types

 Incandescent lamps are the most common types of lighting in kitchens.
 These lamps come in a variety of selections for under-cabinet lighting; bi-pin, festoon, and wedge.
 These selections are available in many different wattages and correlated color temperatures (CCT).
 CCT refers to the color of the light, (for example, a warm golden tone vs. a clean white tone).
-Halogen and xenon, are the two most popular because they have a higher CCT, keep in mind these lamps are a cleaner looking white or less golden in appearance.
+Halogen and xenon, are the two most popular because they have a higher CCT.
+Keep in mind these lamps are a cleaner looking white or less golden in appearance.
 Incandescent lamps are readily available, inexpensive, and easy to replace when one burns out.
 However, these types of lights have the shortest life spans and the highest energy use of the three types of lamp available.
 Xenon lamps tend to have the longest life span and can cost about 60 cents more per bulb, depending on the manufacturer.

 Under-cabinet fluorescent lights are available with linear fluorescent lamps and compact fluorescent lamps (CFLs).
 Linear fluorescent lamps are the most popular type of fluorescent lighting for under-cabinet fixtures because they have a low profile and can allow the installer to conceal them behind the cabinet light rails (trim).
-Fluorescent light fixtures can be links together to create one long strain of lights or be broken into numerous single light fixtures.
+Fluorescent light fixtures can be linked together to create one long strain of lights, or be broken into numerous single light fixtures.
 Newer fluorescent lamps have many improvements over older designs, including choice of light color (from warm to cool), good color rendering, these lighting fixtures run cooler and quieter than the older fixtures.

 In conclusion I hope this article helps you as you go to make selections in your kitchen remodel.
 If you have any further questions please fell free to contact us at any time.